michael2012z/BitBible/markdown/Etheridge/files/John.md

 8. Now his disciples had gone into the city to buy for them meat.

 9. The woman, the Shomroytha, saith to him, How (canst) thou who art a Jihudoya ask drink of me who am a woman, a Shomroytha?
-For the Jihudoyee have no accommodationVide MASII Pec.
-Syr., in voce Chashach. with the Shomroyee.
+For the Jihudoyee have no accommodation

 10. Jeshu answered and said to her, If thou hadst known the gift of Aloha, and who He is who hath said to thee, Give me to drink, thou wouldst have asked of him, and he had given thee living waters.